BenGardiner123/cryptochain/README.md

 # cryptochain
-Building my own Blcokchain and Crypto using Node, Jest, Express and React
+Building my own Blockchain and Crypto using Node, Jest, Express and React